 When I studied Engineering at university, I learnt about various electro-mechanical systems and the fundamental principles upon which their functions are established.
 One of the subjects that really enthused me was systems engineering and the complex process of product design and manufacture.
-I have since worked on many different systems in different industries and most of my work nowadays involves helping designers and managers to improve their design processes.
+I have since worked on many different systems in different industries and most of my work nowadays involves helping designers and managers to improve their design and innovation processes.

 One of the principles that I like to promote is the importance of the Gemba.
 Gemba/Genba (現場) is a Japanese word for the ‘site’ or ‘place of action’.
 The term became part of management lexicon due to the growth of lean thinking.
 A designer or engineer can define a system, subsystem or component to an incredible level of detail without going to the Gemba.
 But going to the Gemba can have a massive impact on their work, due to the different aspects of reality that it helps them to appreciate.
 If you are familiar with Gemba and its sister principle of Genchi Genbutsu (現地現物‘go and see’) then you’re probably thinking that this is nothing new, and you’re absolutely right.
 The two questions that I would like to raise and shine a light on are (1) what is the Gemba?
 And (2) what should you do at the Gemba?
 To help, I will mention two anecdotes.